PanditDharmendra/PanditDharmendra/README.md

 ## 📌 Future Goals

-- Become certified in cybersecurity, focusing on ethical hacking and bug bounty hunting.
+- Become Software Engineer Specilist and applying the concept of Quantum computing and AI in Apps.
 - Advance in AI and machine learning to a specialist level, contributing to open-source and real-world projects.
 - Develop AI-driven solutions for security and automation, applying machine learning to impactful use cases.
 - Continue sharing my knowledge and experiences with others in the tech community.